Following system colour scheme Selected dark colour scheme Selected light colour scheme

 reveal_type(direction) # "Literal[NW]"

-The type-theoretic rules for type narrowing are specificed in the following table.
+The type-theoretic rules for type narrowing are specified in the following table.

 Non-strict type guard Strict type guard